Effective decision-making is key to maximizing productivity.

-It's a state of mental overload.
-And as a result, it can impede your ability to make intelligent decisions.
-As the number of decisions increases, you'll start to feel mentally drained.
-As a result, the quality of your decision-making tends to get worse.
+It’s a state of mental overload that can prevent you from making intelligent decisions.
+As options increase, you’ll start to feel mentally drained.
+As a result, your decision-making tends to get worse.

 Decision fatigue also causes you to procrastinate or make choices that are not congruent with your goals.
 For example, you might decide to skip the gym even though you know you should go, or you might choose to binge-watch Netflix instead of working on a passion project.

 How Do Willpower and Decision Fatigue Work Together?

 Your willpower gets depleted after every decision you make.
 And this impacts your judgment and behavior.